 Two European teams are now planning to try and set world navigation records in a solar powered boat, a notable effort as far as Jules Verne is concerned, since the eventual target is to circumnavigate the globe in 80 days or less.
-The first team is from the United Kingdom, led by Nelson Kruschandl.
-His vessel is called Solar Navigator.
-The development of this project has been mostly in the backyard and on local Sussex waters.
+The first team is from the United Kingdom.

-The second and latest team to decide to go for it as of March 16 2006, are PlanetSolar, a Swiss/French team made up of 15 persons, 11 concerned with the boat and expedition directly and 4 on a sponsorship committee.
+The second and latest team to decide to go for it as of March 16 2006, was PlanetSolar, a Swiss/French team made up of 15 persons, 11 concerned with the boat and expedition directly and 4 on a sponsorship committee.
 PlanetSolar eventually circumnavigated the world in May of 2012 in 584 days, way off the mark, but nevertheless, a benchmark achievement.

 Verne wrote 54 novels in total.
 Some of the better known are: